SEATTLE PILOTS

 Seattle was awarded one of the four expansion franchises given out by baseball for its centennial celebration in 1969.
 Former college and minor league players Dewey and Max Soriano were the recipients, backed by the money of William Daley, a former owner of the Cleveland Indians, who had once considered moving the Indians to the northwest.

 The Seattle Pilots lived only one year, finishing in last place in the American League West at 64-98.
-The team's escapades were immortalized far beyond their accomplishments or impact in Jim Bouton's tell-all memoir "Ball Four."
+The team's escapades were immortalized far beyond their accomplishments in Jim Bouton's tell-all memoir "Ball Four."

 After the one season of poor play and lagging attendance (about 678,000) at the revamped minor league park called Sicks Stadium, Daley withdrew his investment, essentially bankrupting the team.